-- 1. All activities of the parties under this agreement will be carried out in accordance to the above-described provisions. - 2.
-This agreement may be amended or terminated by the mutual written consent of the parties authorized representatives. - 3.
-Either party may terminate this agreement upon 30-days written notification to the other party.
+- 6. Either party may terminate this User Agreement upon 30-days, written notification to the other party.
 Such notice will be the subject of immediate consultation by the parties to decide upon the appropriate course of action.
 In the event of such termination, the following rules apply: - a.
 The parties will continue participation, financial or otherwise, up to the effective date of termination. - b.
 Each party will pay the costs it incurs as a result of termination. - c.
-All information and rights therein received under the provisions of this agreement prior to the termination will be retained by the parties, subject to the provisions of this agreement.
+All information and rights therein received under the provisions of this User Agreement, prior to the termination, will be retained by the parties subject to the provisions of this User Agreement.

-ACKNOWLEDGMENT AND CERTIFICATION
+PART 6-ACKNOWLEDGMENT AND CERTIFICATION

-As a CSO or CJIS WAN Official (or other CJIS authorized official), I hereby acknowledge the duties and responsibilities as set out in this agreement.
-I acknowledge that these duties and responsibilities have been developed and approved by CJIS Systems users to ensure the reliability, confidentiality, completeness, and accuracy of all information contained in, or obtained by means of, the CJIS Systems.
-I further acknowledge that failure to comply with these duties and responsibilities may result in the imposition of sanctions against the offending state/agency; other federal, tribal, state, and local criminal justice users; and approved noncriminal justice users with System access, whether direct or indirect.
-The Director of the FBI (or the National Crime Prevention and Privacy Compact Council), may approve sanctions to include the termination of CJIS services.
+I hereby certify that I am a U.S. Citizen and acknowledge the duties and responsibilities as set out in this User Agreement.
+I acknowledge these duties and responsibilities have been developed and approved by the users of the CJIS Division's systems to ensure the reliability, confidentiality, completeness, and accuracy of all information contained in, or obtained by means of, the CJIS Division's systems.
+I further acknowledge that failure to comply with these duties and responsibilities may result in the imposition of non-monetary sanctions against the offending signatory agency.
+The APB or the Compact Council may approve sanctions to include the termination of CJIS services.

-I hereby certify that I am familiar with all applicable documents that are made part of this agreement and to all applicable federal and state laws and regulations relevant to the receipt and dissemination of documents provided through the CJIS Systems.
+I hereby certify that I am familiar with all applicable documents that are made part of this User Agreement and all applicable federal and state laws and regulations relevant to the receipt and dissemination of information provided through the CJIS Division's systems, programs, and services.